NAIOP Massachusetts Updates on COVID-19 + CRE

 Municipal Permits Tolled

 On April 3, Governor Baker signed Chapter 53 of the Acts of 2020, An Act to Address Challenges Faced by Municipalities & State Authorities Resulting From COVID-19.
 It addresses many challenges faced by local governments throughout the Commonwealth during this time and includes language that addresses the tolling of local permits and is supported by the Mass Municipal Association, NAIOP MA, and the Home Builders & Remodelers Association.
 The language, found in Section 17 provides necessary relief to cities and towns that, due to disruptions caused by the state of emergency, are unable to timely process and hear permitting applications.
 At the same time, these changes balance the needs of residents and developers by ensuring that their current permits are no impaired by the emergency declaration.
+The start and end dates of this legislation are tied to the State of Emergency, which is still in effect.

 Commercial and Residential Eviction Moratorium Legislation